 art and agency

-Working alongside Professor Stewart Barr and Dr Lewis Winks, Art and Energy – hosted at Positive Light Projects in Exeter – will facilitate a series of eight fortnightly workshops (between Feb-April 2023) exploring creative responses to the climate and ecological emergency.
+Working alongside Professor Stewart Barr and Dr Lewis Winks, Art and Energy – hosted at Positive Light Projects in Exeter – facilitated a series of eight fortnightly workshops (between Feb-April 2023) exploring creative responses to the climate and ecological emergency.

-There will be lots of laughing, crafting and big makes using the Positive Lights Studio as a lab to look explore energy issues that affect everyone.
-Art and Energy CIC along with a range of other artists in the Positive Lights space will deliver the program in partnership with Exeter Community Energy (ECOE), to bring about fun, friendship and positive action in the face of huge challenges.
+There has been lots of laughing, crafting and big makes using the Positive Lights Studio as a lab to look explore energy issues that affect everyone.
+Art and Energy CIC along with a range of other artists in the Positive Lights space delivered the program in partnership with Exeter Community Energy (ECOE), to bring about fun, friendship and positive action in the face of huge challenges.